-MANAGER OF EDUCATION, TRAINING, YOUTH AND DAYCARE
+MANAGER OF EDUCATION, TRAINING, YOUTH, AND DAYCARE

 In June of 2006 the First Nation of Na-Cho Nyak Dun, adopted a new organization chart to develop a new department to have Education, Heritage, youth and Daycare under one Director.
 My name is Roberta Hager, I am Northern Tutchone from the Wolf Clan and started working in the department as of August 2006.
 I am responsible to oversee and direct programs.
-I work on proposal, report writing and do presentation to the Annual Assemblies and to Chief and council on matters related to this department.
+I work on proposals, report writing and give presentations to the Annual Assemblies and to Chief and council on matters related to this department.
 We have lots of initiatives happening.
 Yukon College has created a Presidents Advisory Committee, to consult with First Nation on what training is important to the First Nation.